Igarizza/SU2---Kratos-CoSim-Coupling/README.md

-# SU2---Kratos-CoSim-Coupling
+# SU2-CoSim Interface
-Different adapters to SU2 solver to use it with KratosMultiphysics.
+The repository presents several examples to demonstrate the possebilities of coupling external solvers with KratosMultiphysics by using CoSimApplication.